yiisoft/yii2/docs/guide/runtime-bootstrapping.md

 autoloader through its `Yii` class file.
 The entry script then loads the application [configuration](concept-configurations.md) and creates an [application](structure-applications.md) instance.

-In the constructor of the application, the following bootstrapping work are done:
+In the constructor of the application, the following bootstrapping work is done:

 1. [[yii\base\Application::preInit()|preInit()]] is called, which configures some high priority application properties, such as [[yii\base\Application::basePath|basePath]].